saahil1801/SMSSpam/README.md

 This project is a SMS spam detection system that leverages Natural Language Processing (NLP) and Machine Learning to identify and classify text messages as either spam or ham (non-spam).
 The project utilizes popular libraries such as NLTK, Streamlit, and TF-IDF, and it incorporates a machine learning model trained on a dataset from the UCI Machine Learning Repository.

 Overview
 In today's digital age, unwanted SMS spam is a common nuisance.
 This project aims to tackle this issue by providing an efficient tool to automatically detect and filter out spam messages.
-The system is designed to help users keep their SMS inboxes clean and free from unwanted content.

 About